amrvac/amrvac/doc/collapsed.md

 AMRVAC can output line integrals of the simulation variables (plus user- specified variables) during runtime.
-The current implementation is efficient as we take advantage of the grid structure; however only collapsing along cooridnate directions is currently possible (which is often sufficient).
+The current implementation is efficient as we take advantage of the grid structure; however only collapsing along coordinate directions is currently possible (which is often sufficient).
 The user can freely specify the resolution (collapseLevel) of the resulting output data.
 No re-gridding of the domain is required, higher levels on the output grid are filled with flat